nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/README.md

   Marks the 1st task in the task list as done.

 ### 3.5 Listing all the tasks : `list`
-Shows a list of all the task in the task list.
+Shows a list of all the tasks in the task list.

 Format: `list`